cristhianc001/Movie-Recommendation-System/README.md

 This is the implementation of [Tf-idf](https://es.wikipedia.org/wiki/Tf-idf) (Term frequency – Inverse document frequency) in the development of a basic content-based movie recommendation system, deployed via [FasApi](https://fastapi.tiangolo.com/) and [Render](https://render.com/).

-The project consisted in a ETL phase where a dataset of movies, cast and directors had to be cleaned using Python libraries like Pandas, Numpy and AST, an API development stage with the building of seven functions and one of those functions gives a list of recommended movies supported by a similarity matrix  calculated with cosine similarity as metric and [TfidfVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html) to fit and transform the training data.
+The project consisted in a ETL phase where a dataset of movies, cast and directors had to be cleaned using Python libraries like Pandas, Numpy and AST, an API development stage with the building of seven functions and one of those functions gives a list of recommended movies supported by a similarity matrix and [TfidfVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html) to fit and transform the training data.

 ## Usage